eazygood/whalar-got/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To set up the project locally, you have to follow these instructions.
+To set up the project locally, you have to follow installation instructionss

 ### Installation
-You just need to clone the project using following command:
+Clone the project using following command:
 ```sh
 git clone https://github.com/eazygood/whalar-got.git
 ```